-Figure 0.2Figure 0.1Right Team Segment of the Ishikawa Diagram
+Figure 7 Right Team Segment of the Ishikawa Diagram

 4.4.2 Methods

 If the theme addressed in the previous sub-section was the “who” of the project, the topic of this sub-section could be considered the “how.”
 More specifically, the theme entitled Methods is concerned with 1) overall project communication and 2) project transitions/hand-offs.
 When coordinating projects as complex as either of those presented in Case Study 1 or 2, communication is critical.
 To avoid overlapping content, the communication portion will be addressed more directly in the following analysis section on managerial barriers.
 For now, the focus is on project transitions and hand-offs and their associated challenges.